Select a leader to jump to a bio:

 Most recently as Chief Public Health and Science Officer with Merck Vaccines, he helped advance access to and optimization of vaccines against rotavirus, human papillomavirus and shingles.
 He also led the establishment of the MSD-Wellcome Trust Hilleman Laboratories in India and a private-public partnership to expedite Ebola vaccine development.
 Previously, he spent more than 20 years exploring HIV/AIDS pathogenesis, treatment and prevention research and the biology of emerging diseases in both government and academia.

 He is a Fellow of the American College of Physicians and a member of the Council on Foreign Relations and the Association of American Physicians and is recipient of an Elizabeth Glaser Scientist Award.
-He is Chair of the Interim Scientific Advisory Committee of the Collaboration for Epidemic Preparedness Innovations.
+He is Chair of the Interim Scientific Advisory Committee of the Coalition for Epidemic Preparedness Innovations.